kap8416/Subcutaneous-Adipose-miRNome-MexicanCohort/README.md

 If you use this repository or its analytical framework, please cite it as:

-Aviña Padilla, K. (2025). *Subcutaneous Adipose miRNome – Mexican Cohort*.
+Aviña Padilla, K. (2025) et al. *Subcutaneous Adipose miRNome – Mexican Cohort*.
 GitHub repository.
 https://github.com/kap8416/Subcutaneous-Adipose-miRNome-MexicanCohort